Alyssa Lindsay, Executive Director

 Omar was born and raised on the beautiful island of Jamaica.
 He moved to Canada in December 2017.
 He joined the Canada Bridges team as the Operations Manager a little over two months later.
 He brings experience in the field of community development, research, relationship building, analysis and advocacy.
 He also brings approximately eight years experience working in various roles within the Jamaican public sector and seven years working in the not for profit sector.
 Omar has obtained a Bachelor and Masters degree in the field of Politics, International Relations and Government from the University of the West Indies Mona campus in Jamaica.
 He draws inspiration from his parents whom he credits with providing him with more love and support than any one human could ever need.
 His lifelong personal mission is to offer a similar reality for his own children.
 When not working Omar enjoys spending time at home with his family, he is an avid sports fan especially soccer and likes travelling and listening to some good Jamaican reggae music.

-Sarah Kinnie, Program Manager
+Sarah Kinnie, Learning and Storytelling Manager

-Sarah is one of two Program Managers with Bridges Social Development for the community of Morley.
 Born in raised in New Brunswick on Mi’kmaq territory, Sarah’s first teachings in aboriginal culture arrived at the age of 20 from members of the Paqtnkek First Nation community while she was an undergraduate student at St. Francis Xavier University in Antigonish, Nova Scotia.
 Sarah’s passionate exploration of the human role and responsibility to care for the environment led her to pursue a B.A. (with Honours) in Sociology with a major in Interdisciplinary Studies in Aquatic Resources.
 Upon graduation, she spent the next 13 years working across non-profit sectors, which included a pilot program for youth in the criminal justice system, the coordination of a national environmental internship program for university graduates with ECO Canada; the management of the volunteer department at the Mustard Seed in Calgary; and the coordination of youth biking expeditions across Canada and Argentina for Two Wheel View.
 She has also volunteered her time with the Human Venture Institute (formerly Leadership Calgary), the Alberta Network of Immigrant Women (ANIW), and Refreshed, and has travelled to more than 15 countries around the world.